Coronary Stents, Blood Thinners and Disease Prevention

 As of August 2019, the monthly price for Brilinta is $379 and Plavix is $11-$156.

-In summary, the management of coronary heart disease is complicated.
+In summary, managing coronary heart disease is a complex process.
 The possibility of complications with any medical procedure always exists.
-With regards to a stent, there is the danger of clot formation inside the stent and another heart attack.
-Therefore a blood thinner should be taken to prevent blood clots.
+Regarding a stent, there is a risk of clot formation inside the stent and another heart attack.
+Therefore, a blood thinner should be taken to prevent blood clots.
 The blood thinner then introduces the possibility of bleeding that can come from the stomach and/or the brain.

 Take Away Message

-The risk associated with exercise that is done with the right technique and in a safe environment is almost none.
+The risk associated with exercise, when performed with the right technique and in a safe environment, is almost negligible.

-A low carbohydrate diet and exercise does not only prevent coronary conditions but also the other diseases associated with metabolic syndrome.
+A low-carbohydrate diet and exercise not only prevent coronary conditions but also other diseases associated with metabolic syndrome.

 Don’t Get Sick!